raft-tech/raft-tech.github.io/_posts/2022-07-02-Agile-Is-About-Measuring-Your-Turning-Radius.md

 # Agile is About Measuring Your Turning Radius, Not Your 0-60 Start Time

 My kids, boys aged 2 and 4, have been obsessed for well over a year with the Disney series *Cars*.
 About once a week we do a family “movie dinner,” and we’ve watched all three *Cars* movies multiple times.
-The lead character in the series, Lightning McQueen, is a champion race car.
-Before every race, he chants a mantra to himself: “Speed.
-I am speed.”
+The lead character in the series, _Lightning McQueen_, is a champion race car.
+Before every race, he chants a mantra to himself: _“Speed.
+I am speed”_.

 One might be forgiven for thinking that mantra is also being chanted by developers and product leaders at virtually every startup under the sun these days.
 We hear about the frequency of deployments, the speed with which teams can get code from developer laptops to production servers, the (short) duration of feature sprints, the rapidness with which development environments can be spun up, and so on and so forth.
 Speed, we are speed.